ryankurte/rust-daemon/README.md

 # Rust Daemon

+A library to simplify communication with daemons in rust, with the goal of hiding as much of the complexity of / minimizing the effort required to use tokio as much as possible.

+This consists of a higher level [server]() and [connection]() object to provide typed communication between components, implemented using [tokio](https://github.com/tokio-rs/tokio) using [codecs](https://docs.rs/tokio/0.1.12/tokio/codec/index.html) .

+These types objects can be created using any [`AsyncRead`](https://docs.rs/tokio/0.1.12/tokio/prelude/trait.AsyncRead.html) and [`AsyncWrite'](https://docs.rs/tokio/0.1.12/tokio/prelude/trait.AsyncWrite.html) compatible types, for example, [`TCPStream`](https://docs.rs/tokio/0.1.12/tokio/net/struct.TcpStream.html) and [`UnixStream`](https://docs.rs/tokio/0.1.12/tokio/net/struct.UnixStream.html).

-A library to simplify communication with daemons in rust, this uses [tokio](https://github.com/tokio-rs/tokio) and [serde](https://serde.rs/) to establish a type-safe json over unix socket interface for client-daemon communication, and is intended to be extended with other useful daemon-writing features as they are discovered.
+A generic [example codec](src/codecs/json.rs) is provided using [serde](https://serde.rs/) and [serde_json](https://github.com/serde-rs/json) to establish a type-safe json interface for client-daemon communication, it is intended that additional codecs will be added as they are required.

-This consists of a Server that handles Requests from and issues Responses to Clients, and a Client that issues Requests to and receives Responses from a Server.

 ## Status